tinode/chat/API.md

                // implementation of the basic scheme does not allow changes to username.
   secret: btoa("username:password"), // string, base64 encoded secret for the chosen
               // authentication scheme; to delete a scheme use a string with a single DEL
-              // Unicode character "\u2421"; "token" and "basic" cannot be deleted;
+              // Unicode character "\u2421"; "token" and "basic" cannot be deleted
-              // required
   tags: [ ... ], // array of tags for user discovery; see `fnd` topic for
               // details, optional (if missing, user will not be discoverable other than
               // by login)